esteinig/sketchy/README.md

 #### `Docker`

-`Docker` is ok too, it's also loaded with the default reference sketches
+`Docker` image is available, also comes preloaded with the default reference sketches

 ```sh
 docker pull esteinig/sketchy:latest